 * Use a compass to determine the direction in which the stream is flowing and find it on the map and a GPS device to get precise geographical coordinates (they are cheap to buy, today).
 Take a rough reading of the pH, the water nitrites, also the conductivity, with the help of a borrowed conductivity meter.

 * It is imperative to carry out water changes for all your fish every day, checking beforehand that the physico-chemical readings are compatible.
 The proportion of new water depends on the chemical compatibility, and also on the Cyprinodontiformes group (high, for lampeyes or livebearers, as very active fish, low, for annuals and semi-annuals, as passive fish).

 * It is preferable to bring back 20 to 100 specimens of one species from a single biotope than a single pair from 10 biotopes just a few kilometers apart, as some populations are intersterile.

 * Show respect to the natives, show them your fish and ask them for their vernacular name and if they know any interesting biotopes in their neighborhood.
 Close to the village, hidden from the road, there may well be a biotope that you have missed !
 Moreover, you will be offered hospitality.

 * Fish with a large, sturdy net, triangular in shape (60 cm x 40 cm x 40 cm), with a handle.
 Gently guide the fish towards the net with your waders.

-* I would recommend placing the fish individually in small bottles made of rigid plastic (10 - 20 cl, or more, depending on size and the need for oxygen or minimum space required): this avoids fights, deaths being spread, injuries from impact, and, in the aircraft, the problems of decompression.
+* Placing the fish individually in small bottles made of rigid plastic (10 - 20 cl, or more, depending on size and the need for oxygen or minimum space required) is more recommended : this avoids fights, deaths being spread, injuries from impact, and, in the aircraft, the problems of decompression.
 Write with a waterproof felt-tip pen the co-ordinates of each collecting place on several places on each bottle.